 No firm news yet, but interest from some interesting quarters and I’m Waiting To See.
 I’ve worked in the book trade for years and I know how glacial the process is but it’s so much more frustrating now that it’s me on the having-to-be-patient end of things.
-I always knew that I would prefer an agent rather than having to deal with it all myself and it’s brilliant having David to act as go-between, negotiator and life-coach.
+I always knew that I would prefer an agent rather than having to deal with it all myself and it’s brilliant having someone to act as go-between.

 And I’m writing.
 To be honest, I’ve been finding it difficult to concentrate on one project so I have three on the go – there’s a 50k first draft of a thriller about art theft that I’m currently taking apart and putting back together, an outline for a potential series of 1950s crime novels that seem to be turning out a bit cosier and/or chick-lit than I really want them to be and which have been put to one side until I can fix that, and I’ve been working on the second Tessa Kilpatrick book.
 That was coming on a bit slowly but last week a prospective publisher asked to see a synopsis and info re the next few books.
 Trust me, nothing focuses the mind more than having 24 hours to come up with all of that and I’m feeling pretty chipper about it now.